kaushiknsanji/Sandwich_Club_App/README.md

 ### Information in general, on the entire app

-* For the Shawarma item, which is having an image link that does not exist, a Sandwich [image](/app/src/main/res/drawable/detail_error_image.xml) will be displayed in such cases.
+* For the Shawarma item, which is having an image link that is invalid, a Sandwich [image](/app/src/main/res/drawable/detail_error_image.xml) will be displayed in such cases.
 * Missing information such as no **"Also known as"** or **"Place of origin"** has been handled suitably, which is either displayed saying **"Unknown"** or totally hidden from the UI.

 ## Review from the Reviewer (Udacity)